openfaas/openfaas.github.io/_posts/2019-06-21-project-update.md

 * Read-only filesystem - this prevents your function code from mutating, but also protects the userspace and libraries you are consuming
 * OpenFaaS Cloud now has OAuth2 enabled for GitHub.com and GitLab and in addition provides SealedSecrets for storing API keys

+OpenFaaS Cloud gives:

+* Free HTTPS endpoints
+* `git push` workflow with built-in CI/CD
+* Personal dashboard
+* Public, private GitHub repos and organization access

+Sign up for early access to the OpenFaaS [Community Cluster](https://github.com/openfaas/community-cluster/) operated by OpenFaaS Ltd.

 ### Roadmap for 2019

 We've worked really hard on the user experience for the community and for cloud native developers and one of our project values is "Developers First".

-At a networking event at Accel I was challenged to re-think what "Developers First" meant for the enterprise.
+> At a networking event at Accel I was challenged to re-think what "Developers First" meant for enterprise developers.

-Some of the work done of the past year has been focused on performance, ecosystem, hardening, and security, but there are some more basic needs that I want to look at now.
+The majority of our work from the past 12 months has been focused on performance, ecosystem, hardening, and security, which benefit the enterprise, but I think there are some specific flows we need to address next.

 ![](/images/2019-project-update/roadmap.jpg)

-* Multiple-namespace support will enable OpenFaaS Cloud to grow and give even more isolation between tenants and users.
+* Multiple-namespace support will enable [OpenFaaS Cloud](https://github.com/openfaas/openfaas-cloud/) to grow and give even more isolation between tenants and users.
 * OAuth2 with OpenID Connect will allow the UI, CLI and CI processes to connect to the OpenFaaS API using a federated security model.
 * The `faas-cli logs` feature is coming soon and will improve the debugging experience.
 Today our community uses `kubectl logs` or `stern` instead.